njoy89/sumToZero/README.md

 * `npm install`
 * launch the browser and go to the `http://localhost:8080/` page.
 The port is configurable in the `config.json` file.

+In order to run tests, execute `npm run test`.

 # Deployment

 The web app is already deployed on http://sum-to-zero.herokuapp.com/.